 “—Three, two, one,” There was an eruption of cheers from the men, followed by the noise of shattering glass and laughter.

 Cooper contemplated running in the opposite direction.
 But his feet were weary, his stomach was empty.
-He wouldn’t get far.
-Maybe they would ignore him?
-Maybe, he could keep his head down, remain passive, out of sight and out of mind.
-It would be fine, he thought, would be fine, he would be—
+It would be a long way before he could turn back.
+Maybe if he keeps his head down, remains passive, out of sight and out of mind, it would be fine, he would be fine, he would be—

 “Hey, it’s Mule!”

 Cooper lifted his head to see that the three men had turned the corner and were rapidly approaching him.
-Standing at the forefront of the group was the man Cooper recognised to be the as the same person who started the chant in the Tavern.
+Standing at the forefront of the group was the same man who started the chant in the Tavern.
 The bags of his eyes were blackened with fatigue, his face flushed with alcohol and the morning cold, his hair unwashed and weedy.
 He smiled at Cooper, displaying his motley row of jagged teeth.

 “Alrigh’, big lad?”
 He said, slapping Cooper hard against his back.
 “Where ya’ been?”

 “Aye, where ya’ been!”
-Parroted the heftier member of the group, who could barely keep his eyes opened simultaneously—so it impressed Cooper that he could still speak, albeit heavily slurred.
+Parroted the heftier member of the group, who could barely keep his eyes opened simultaneously.

 Cooper said nothing but laughed awkwardly.
 He didn’t want to greet them.
 And even if he did, he couldn’t remember their names.
 They may have told him in the past—in fact, he was sure that they had, multiple times.
 But they had given Cooper a name that he did not want, so he refused to acknowledge theirs.